 Understanding who is at fault matters because it dictates who is responsible for making you whole.
 An individual skier may or may not have insurance coverage available, while the ski area or manufacturer certainly will.

 Regardless of the fault and how it’s proven, you should be compensated for all harms and losses caused by careless conduct.
 You can receive compensation for medical expenses, lost wages, and other human losses that result from the injury.
 Human losses include pain, suffering, inconvenience, and embarrassment, which the law calls damages.

 What To Do After A Ski Area Injury

-After a ski area accident, be sure to report your injury to the ski patrol.
-Be sure that ski patrol takes down information as to whether another person was involved, if your injury involved any equipment or if trail hazards played a role.
+After a ski area accident, report your injury to the ski patrol.
+Be sure that ski patrol notes whether another person was involved, if your injury involved any equipment, or if trail hazards played a role.

-Next, if you can, be sure to get some photographs of any trail hazards in the condition they existed when you were hurt.
-Ski trail conditions can change daily, if not hourly, and you may have a hard time proving a case if you don’t have a good photo of what the ski area looked like at or near the time that you were hurt.
+Next, if you can, get some photographs of any trail hazards in the condition they existed when you were hurt.
+Ski trail conditions can change daily, if not hourly, and you may have difficulty proving a case if you don’t have a good photo of what the ski area looked like at or near the time you were hurt.

 Finally, it is essential to know your statute of limitations to file your claim.
 In Vermont, you must bring a claim arising from an injury at a ski area within a year.

 Not all ski area injuries are the same.
 Some involve people, some involve equipment, and some involve terrain.
 Each type may have a different kind of evidence that will be important to prove your claim.